naveen675/AI/README.md

 7. [Slack Chat Summarization APP developed by using Vertex AI](https://github.com/naveen675/slack_chat_summarization)

-           Chat Summarisation APP for slack has devloped by using Vertex AI Language model with cloud function and trigger to communicate multiple services. please find the Code, High level design and resources in below Repository
+           Chat Summarisation APP for slack has devloped by using Vertex AI Language model with cloud function as a trigger to communicate multiple services. please find the Code, High level design and resources in repository by clicking above link.